-A student may request an incomplete by completing and submitting to the instructor an "Incomplete Grade Request" form.
-This form can be found under "Forms" under "Current Students" of the troy.edu web site.
+A student may request an incomplete by completing and submitting to the instructor a "Incomplete Grade Request" form.
+This form can be found at trojan.troy.edu/graduateschool/forms.html.
 An incomplete grade will not be assigned until student receives from the instructor the approved request form which outlines the work to be completed, the grading weight of the assignment(s), and a deadline for when all required work must be received.
 It is the student's responsibility to follow up with the instructor on the status of their request for an incomplete grade and become informed of all work required and deadlines.